brookchuang1111/brookchuang1111.github.io/index.md

 <br />

-Welcome weary traveler!
+Hello world!
 I'm Brook and per this blog name welcome to my inner ramblings. <br />
 <br />
-I blog about what I've been learning in stats, math, algo trading, ect. <br />
+I write about what I've been learning in stats, math, trading, ect. <br />
 For fun check out my (soon to be written) poker and game theory notes. <br />
 Thanks for visiting! <br />